inspecta/player-ratings/README.md

 # 📖 Player Ratings App <a name="about-project"></a>

 **Player Ratings App** is a simple React app that helps the user to collect ratings of football players after a game.
 Rate your players out of 10 depending on how they performed in the game.
+Delete, edit or update any player rating.
-Developed using React, and the app state managed using React Hooks (Going up and down the app)
+Developed using React, and the app state is managed using React Hooks (Going up and down the app)

 ## 🛠 Built With <a name="built-with"></a>